alan-if/alan-docs/alan-design/README.md

-# Extra Alan Docs
+# Alan Design Documents

-This temporary folder contains some extra Alan documentation taken from the Alan repository and coverted to AsciiDoc.
+This folder contains some technical documents regarding Alan design and internals, taken from the Alan repository and converted to AsciiDoc.

+Most of these documents are still incomplete, but the reader might nevertheless benefit from them to better understand technical aspects about Alan and its design principles.

 # Folder Contents

-## ALAN Design Docs

 Taken from the [`doc/design/`](https://github.com/alan-if/alan/tree/master/doc/design/) folder.